krcb197/CheerLightTwitterAPI/README.md

 1. A file called ```twitter_credentials.json``` which is in the working directory (this is not stored into GitHub), refer to ```example_twitter_credentials.json``` for the example format
-2. Via the follow four environment variables, this is the recommended way to pass keys within a cloud environment e.g. GitHub from the repository secrets:
+2. Via the following four environment variables, this is the recommended way to pass keys within a cloud environment e.g. GitHub from the repository secrets:
       - ```TWITTER_API_KEY```
       - ```TWITTER_API_SECRET```